MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 # zone_pivot_groups: hci-versions
 ---

-# Monitor Azure Stack HCI with Insights
+# Monitor a single Azure Stack HCI cluster with Insights

 [!INCLUDE [applies-to](../../includes/hci-applies-to-22h2-21h2.md)]

-This article explains how to use Insights to monitor an Azure Stack HCI cluster.
+This article explains how to use Insights to monitor a single Azure Stack HCI cluster.
+For multiple Azure Stack HCI clusters, see [Monitor multiple Azure Stack HCI clusters with Insights](./monitor-hci-multi.md).

 Insights is a feature of Azure Monitor that quickly gets you started monitoring your Azure Stack HCI cluster.
 You can view key metrics, health, and usage information regarding cluster, servers, virtual machines, and storage.

 > [!IMPORTANT]
 > If you registered your Azure Stack HCI cluster and configured Insights before November 2023, certain features that use [Azure Monitor Agent (AMA)]((/azure/azure-monitor/agents/agents-overview)), such as Arc for Servers, VM Insights, Defender for Cloud, or Sentinel might not collect logs and event data correctly.
 For troubleshooting guidance, see the [Troubleshoot clusters registered before November 2023](#troubleshoot-clusters-registered-before-november-2023) section.